dockpanelsuite/dockpanelsuite_docs/getting-started/installing-in-visualstudio.rst

 Recommended Steps
 -----------------
 .. important:: In latest Visual Studio 2017, you don't need the following.
+   Please use the NuGet packages according to :doc:`/getting-started/installing-on-windows`.

 #.
-Follow :doc:`/getting-started/installing-on-windows` to compile DockPanel
-   Suite binaries.
+Compile DockPanel Suite binaries, according to
+   :doc:`/getting-started/installing-on-windows`.
 #.
 Open Visual Studio, and navigate to its Toolbox panel.
 #.
 Expand a tab such as General, or create a new tab by right clicking and
    choosing "Add Tab" menu item.